 - Choosing a Musical Instrument

 Our experience as homeschoolers, Donna’s lifelong involvement with Waldorf education, our therapeutic experience and our commitment to anthroposophy enables us to bring you a rich, inspiring and doable curriculum.
-As Donna has taught at the pre-K, grades and high school level at several Waldorf schools as well as having homeschooled her now 18 and 20 year old sons, she is in the unique position to guide parents through the Waldorf curriculum and Waldorf pedagogy, explaining and translating the school experience to the home experience.
+As Donna has taught at the pre-K, grades and high school level at several Waldorf schools as well as having homeschooled her (now adult) sons, she is in the unique position to guide parents through the Waldorf curriculum and Waldorf pedagogy, explaining and translating the school experience to the home experience.